 Of the two cameras under consideration, the Canon 2000D features an APS-C sensor and the Panasonic L1 a Four Thirds sensor.
 The sensor area in the L1 is 32 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.6 and 2.0.
 The sensor in the 2000D has a native 3:2 aspect ratio, while the one in the L1 offers a 4:3 aspect.

 Technology-wise, both cameras are equipped with CMOS (Complementary Metal–Oxide–Semiconductor) sensors.

 With 24MP, the 2000D offers a higher resolution than the L1 (7.4MP), but the 2000D has smaller individual pixels (pixel pitch of 3.72μm versus 5.51μm for the L1).
-However, the 2000D is a somewhat more recent model (by 12 years) than the L1, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.
+However, the 2000D is a much more recent model (by 12 years) than the L1, and its sensor will have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.